Terrence Malick

-Early life
+Early life and education

 Malick was born in Ottawa, Illinois.
 He is the son of Irene (née Thompson; 1912–2011) and Emil A. Malick (1917–2013), a geologist.
-His paternal grandparents were of Lebanese and Assyrian descent from Urmia.
+His paternal grandparents were of Assyrian descent from Urmia, while his mother was an Irish Catholic.
 Malick attended St. Stephen's Episcopal School in Austin, Texas, while his family lived in Bartlesville, Oklahoma.

-Malick had two younger brothers: Chris and Larry.
+Malick had two younger brothers, Chris and Larry.
 Larry Malick was a guitarist who went to study in Spain with Andrés Segovia in the late 1960s.
-In 1968, Malick intentionally broke his own hands due to pressure over his musical studies.
+In 1968, Larry intentionally broke his own hands due to pressure over his musical studies.
 Their father Emil went to Spain to help Larry, but his son died shortly after, possibly by suicide.
 The early death of Malick's younger brother has been explored and referenced in his films The Tree of Life (2011) and Knight of Cups (2015).

 Malick graduated from Harvard College in 1965 with a Bachelor of Arts, summa cum laude, and was elected to Phi Beta Kappa.
 He received a Rhodes Scholarship, which he used to study philosophy at Oxford University's Magdalen College.
 After a disagreement with his advisor, Gilbert Ryle, over Malick's thesis on the concept of world in Kierkegaard, Heidegger, and Wittgenstein, Malick left Oxford without a degree.
 In 1969, Northwestern University Press published Malick's translation of Heidegger's Vom Wesen des Grundes as The Essence of Reasons.

-After returning to the United States, Malick taught philosophy at Massachusetts Institute of Technology while freelancing as a journalist.
+After returning to the United States, Malick taught philosophy at the Massachusetts Institute of Technology while freelancing as a journalist.
 He wrote articles for Newsweek, The New Yorker, and Life.

 Film career

-Early career
+1969–1978: Film debut and acclaim

 Malick started his film career after earning an MFA from the brand-new AFI Conservatory in 1969, directing the short film Lanton Mills.
 At the AFI, he established contacts with people such as actor Jack Nicholson, longtime collaborator Jack Fisk, and agent Mike Medavoy, who procured for Malick freelance work revising scripts.
 He wrote early uncredited drafts of Dirty Harry (1971) and Drive, He Said (1971), and is credited with the screenplay for Pocket Money (1972).
-Malick was also co-writer of The Gravy Train (1974), under the pseudonym David Whitney.
-After one of his screenplays, Deadhead Miles, was made into what Paramount Pictures believed was an unreleasable film, Malick decided to direct his own scripts.
+Malick also co-wrote The Gravy Train (1974) under the pseudonym David Whitney.

-1970s

-Badlands

 Malick's first feature-length work as a director was Badlands, an independent film starring Martin Sheen and Sissy Spacek as a young couple on a crime spree in the 1950s Midwest.
 It was influenced by the crimes of convicted teenage spree killer Charles Starkweather.
-Malick raised half of the budget by approaching people outside of the industry, including doctors and dentists, and by contributing $25,000 from his personal savings.
+Malick raised half the budget by approaching people outside of the industry, including doctors and dentists, and by contributing $25,000 from his personal savings.
 The rest was raised by executive producer Edward R. Pressman.
-After a troubled production that included many crew members leaving halfway through the shoot, Badlands drew raves upon its premiere at the New York Film Festival.
+After a troubled production that included many crew members leaving halfway through, Badlands drew raves upon its premiere at the New York Film Festival.
 As a result, Warner Bros. bought distribution rights for three times its budget.